AdobeDocs/commerce-frontend-core/src/pages/javascript/custom.md

 ---
-group: javascript-developer-guide
-title: Use custom JavaScript
+title: Custom JavaScript | Commerce Frontend Development
+description:
 ---

+# Custom JavaScript

 This topic discusses how to use custom [JavaScript](https://glossary.magento.com/javascript) components with the components provided by the application or custom replacement implementations.

 We strongly recommend that you do not change the source code of default components and widgets.
 All customizations must be implemented in custom modules or themes.

-## Add a custom JS component
+## Add a custom component

 To add a custom JS component (module), take the following steps: